North metro elections: Voters replace one Blaine council member, retain other local leaders

 The election in Blaine includes races for mayor and seats on the City Council.
 (Eric Roper/The Minnesota Star Tribune)

-During the campaign, Mayor Tim Sanders, a former Republican state representative, said leaders have been more proactive in planning out how to better connect the city and add amenities.
-His opponent, Patrick Hobot, argues the push for new development is too aggressive.
+During the campaign, Sanders, a former Republican state representative, said leaders have been more proactive in planning out how to better connect the city and add amenities.
+Hobot, argued the push for new development is too aggressive.

-In Ward 1 across southern Blaine, incumbent Lori Saroya has had a turbulent term on the council, where she is a frequent critic.
+In Ward 1 across southern Blaine, challenger Chris Ford defeated incumbent Lori Saroya.
+Saroya has had a turbulent term on the council, where she is a frequent critic.
 Her fellow members censured her in October because they say Saroya has disrespected staff and violated city code.
-Saroya, who has defended her actions, faces Chris Ford, a retired Rochester fire captain.
+Saroya has defended her actions.

-First-term Council Member Chris Massoglia, who represents Ward 3 in northern Blaine, is being challenged by Amina Baha.
-And Leslie Larson, the Ward 2 member in central Blaine, faces newcomer Ini Udomah.
+Council Members Chris Massoglia, who represents Ward 3 in northern Blaine, and Leslie Larson, the Ward 2 member in central Blaine, both retained their seats.
+Massoglia ran against Amina Baha, while Larson faced newcomer Ini Udomah.

 Other notable races across the north metro: